th0rn0/lanops-manager/README.md

 If you are using this please consider signing up to eventula for event mapping.

 > **Warning**
 > This fork of eventula manager is not 100% update compatible to the current upstream.
 We have intended to merge it someday, but currently there are to many changes and there is not enough time to do so.
-If you migrate from the upstream to our fork, please backup youre database and storage before doing so and please report any issues you encounter whith the upgrade.
+If you migrate from the upstream to our fork, please backup youre database and storage before doing so and please report any issues you encounter with the upgrade.

 ##### Home Page: